Present position: Senior Lecturer, Department of Anthropology, University of Aberdeen.

 AHRC £66,384.
 Co-Investigator (PI Elizabeth Curtis)

-This grant focuses on public engagement with community groups in Scotland who are carrying out heritage research.
+This grant focused on public engagement with community groups in Scotland who are carrying out heritage research.
 The groups are funded by the Heritage Lottery Fund's 'All Our Stories' initiative and we are supporting them through direct work with projects, regional workshops, and an interactive digital community learning hub.

 Bennachie Landscapes: Investigating Communities Past and Present at the Colony Site (2013-14)